 Our operating performance is subject to global economic and market conditions, as well as their impacts on levels of consumer spending.
-As a result of the COVID-19 pandemic and the related decline in global economic activity, we experienced a significant decrease in payments volume and transactions during the last two weeks of March and throughout the second quarter that negatively impacted our merchant acquiring and payment-related businesses, which earn transaction-based fees, as well as modest declines in other businesses.
-Merchant acquiring and payment volumes began to recover in May 2020 and continued to improve throughout June and July 2020 as economic activity renewed.
-While such recent business trends demonstrated positive momentum, the uncertainty caused by the ongoing COVID-19 pandemic creates an economic environment where our future financial results remain difficult to anticipate.
+As a result of the COVID-19 pandemic and the related decline in global economic activity, we have experienced a significant decrease in payments volume and transactions that has negatively impacted our merchant acquiring and payment-related businesses, which earn transaction-based fees, as well as modest declines in other businesses.
+Merchant acquiring and payment volumes began to recover in May 2020 and continued to improve into July 2020, with stabilized growth rates thereafter.
+While these recent business trends demonstrated positive momentum, the uncertainty caused by the pandemic creates an economic environment where our future financial results remain difficult to anticipate.

 In response to the COVID-19 pandemic, we have taken several actions since the onset of the pandemic to protect the health, safety and well-being of our employees while maintaining business continuity.
 These actions include, among others, requiring a majority of our employees to work remotely, limiting or suspending non-essential travel, suspending all non-essential visitors to our facilities, disinfecting facilities and workspaces extensively and frequently, providing personal protective equipment to associates and requiring employees who must be present at our facilities to adhere to a variety of safety protocols.
-In addition, we have expanded paid time-off for employees impacted by COVID-19, provided supplemental pay for certain employees involved in critical infrastructure who could not work remotely, and expanded our Fiserv Cares program to benefit employees in need around the world.
+In addition, we have expanded paid time-off for employees impacted by COVID-19, provided increased pay for certain employees involved in critical infrastructure who could not work remotely, and expanded our Fiserv Cares program to benefit employees in need around the world.
 We expect to continue such safety measures for the foreseeable future and may take further actions, or adapt these existing policies, as government authorities may require or recommend or as we may determine to be in the best interest of our employees, clients and vendors.

-We have also taken several actions to manage discretionary costs including, among others, limiting third-party spending and the temporary suspension of certain employee-related benefits, including company matching contributions to the Fiserv 401(k) Savings Plan as well as the discount on shares purchased under the Fiserv, Inc. Amended and Restated Employee Stock Purchase Plan.
+We have also taken several actions to manage discretionary costs including, among others, limiting third-party spending and the temporary suspension of certain employee-related benefits, including company matching contributions to the Fiserv 401(k) Savings Plan as well as the discount on shares purchased under the Fiserv, Inc. Amended and Restated Employee Stock Purchase Plan for the remainder of 2020.
 In addition, we are reassessing and deferring certain capital expenditures that were originally planned for 2020.
 We will continue to monitor and assess developments related to COVID-19 and implement appropriate actions to minimize the risk to our operations of any material adverse developments.
 Ultimately, the extent of the impact of the COVID-19 pandemic on our future operational and financial performance will depend on, among other matters, the duration and intensity of the COVID-19 pandemic; governmental and private sector responses to the pandemic and the impact of such responses on us; and the impact of the pandemic on our employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.